 COMEDS makes recommendations concerning the development and assessment of NATO military medical policy and procedures for medical support.
-It seeks to improve existing arrangements between member countries in the fields of co-ordination, standardization and interoperability.
+It seeks to improve existing arrangements between member countries in the fields of coordination, standardization, and interoperability.
 It also helps to improve the exchange of information between countries so, for instance, advances made by one member state are available to all.
-Additionally, COMEDS undertakes studies of general and particular interest such as preventive medicine, dental service, food hygiene and military psychiatry.
+Additionally, COMEDS undertakes studies of general and particular interests such as preventive medicine, dental service, food hygiene, and military psychiatry.
 For this purpose, it has several subordinate working groups and expert panels to which subject matter experts contribute.
 The meetings of the chiefs of Military Medical Services are conducted bi-annually and include participants from member and partner countries.
-(Source: www.nato.int)

 Please note that the COMEDS working documents still remain hosted on the official NATO Standardization Office (NSO) website (you need to register to get access).

 For any COMEDS related questions please contact the COMEDS Liaison Officer at email@example.com or CZE Liaison Officer LTC Veronika Sedivcova at firstname.lastname@example.org.

 COMMITTEE OF THE CHIEFS OF MILITARY MEDICAL SERVICES IN NATO